hadmacker/asd_notes/README.md

 > What would happen if the autism gene was eliminated from the gene pool?
 You would have a bunch of people standing around in a cave, chatting and socializing and not getting anything done.
 > Temple Grandin

+> We claim -- not on the basis of theory, but on the basis of our experiences with many children like this -- that this boy's positive and negative qualities are two natural, necessary, interconnected aspects of one well-knit harmonious personality.
 > We can also express it like this: the difficulties, which this boy has with himself as well as with his relationship to the world, are the price he has to pay for his special gifts.
 > Hans Asperger, 1938
 > [The Complete Guide to Aspergers Syndrome](https://www.goodreads.com/author/quotes/4969670.Tony_Attwood)